-The objective of this standard operating procedure is to provide guidance on the requirements for the analysis of methyl parathion in wipe samples using gas chromatography/mass spectrometry (GC/MS) selective ion monitoring mode.
+The objective of this standard operating procedure is to describe the procedures followed by the Response Engineering and Analytical Contract Laboratories (REAC) for the analysis of methyl parathion in carpet samples using gas chromatography/mass spectrometry (GC/MS) selective ion monitoring mode.
+It should be noted that due to the limitations imposed by the unusual matrix, all the standard quality control (QC) samples usually analyzed, cannot be employed.